Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Tolerance of the Ginibre Ensemble

+But since $K$ is the integral kernel corresponding to a projection operator and $K(y,x)=\ol{K(x,y)}$, we have $K(x,x)=\iint |K(x,y)|^2 \mathrm{d}\gamma(y)$.
+Using this, the expression for the variance in (\ref{vlst2}) reduces to as desired.
+In the last step, we have used symmetry in $x$ and $y$. \end{proof}

-\begin{proof} [\textbf{Proof of Proposition \ref{est}}] We give the proof when $r=1$, from here the general case is obtained by scaling.
+\begin{proof} [\textbf{Proof of Proposition \ref{est}}] We give the proof when $r=1$, from here the general case is obtained by scaling, because any function $\varphi$ supported on $B(0;r)$ is equal to the scaling $\Phi_r$ of some function $\Phi$ supported on $B(0;1)$ and having the same continuity and differentiability properties as $\varphi$.
+Notice that $(\Phi_r)_R=\Phi_{rR}$, so the result for $\varphi$ can be deduced from the result for $\Phi$.
 In what follows we deal with $\G_n$, the result for $\G$ follows, for instance, from taking limits as $n \to \infty$ for the result for $\G_n$.

-Using lemma \ref{varlinst}, we have where $\gamma$ is the standard complex Gaussian measure.
-Now, Therefore, it suffices to bound the integral $\int_{A(R)} |z-w|^2 |K_n(z,w)|^2 \, d\gamma(z) \, d\gamma(w)$ on the set because outside $A(R)$, we have $\varphi_R(z)=\varphi_R(w)=0$.
+Using Lemma \ref{varlinst}, we have where $\gamma$ is the standard complex Gaussian measure.
+Now, Therefore, it suffices to bound the integral $\int_{A(R)} |z-w|^2 |K_n(z,w)|^2 \, \mathrm{d}\gamma(z) \, \mathrm{d}\gamma(w)$ on the set because outside $A(R)$, we have $\varphi_R(z)=\varphi_R(w)=0$.
 We begin with

 where

 We first address the case of $A_2(R)$.
 By symmetry, it suffices to bound the integral over the region $\{ |z|\le R, |w| \ge 2R \}$.
 In this region, $||z|-|w|| \ge R$, and $|K_n(z,w)|^2 e^{-|z|^2-|w|^2} \le e^{-||z|-|w||^2}$.
 The integral is bounded from above by It is not hard to see that the inner integral is $O(R^2e^{-R^2})$ Integrating over $|z|\le R$ gives another factor of $R^2$, so the total contribution is $o(1)$ as $R \to \infty$.